 5) Individual student PASS score reports are sent home once a year, usually in late September, on the same day as every other school in Georgetown County.
 PASS scores are released to the director by July 1st.
 If you would like to know the outcome of your child’s testing you may either phone the director after July 1st or make an appointment to meet with her in person.
 Print scores are not available until late September, since test scores are embargoed by the state department of education.

 6) Field trips: When your child’s classroom or the school are going on a field trip you MUST fill out a permission slip releasing your child to our care, while outside of the building.
 Please always make sure to have an emergency contact cell phone number on your parent permission slip.
-This year we are going to ask for $20 per child for all school field trips.
+Each year we ask for $20 per child for all school field trips.
 This money will be used to supplement field trip costs for admissions fees to natural preserves, parks, museums, theatrical performances, etc. Please bring $20 cash or check made out to CMCS to the public office on or before September 30th.

 7) Lead teachers are encouraged to email families when a situation arises that requires transparent communication.
 Throughout the year students are faced with several challenges as a community and at times these challenges persist and we, as a team, must come together to create an action plan to address the challenging situation.
 All emails from lead teachers about discipline with be copied to the director.
 The goal of emailing families is our commitment to the child and helping to cultivate healthy relationships and communication with him or herself and the school community.
 We are a team educating the child to become his or her best self at all times.